The coronavirus pandemic and resulting lifestyle restrictions have put a mark on everything from our shopping to the work world.

-When everything from independent bookstores to restaurants quickly closed down in the pandemic, many local outlets quickly moved their businesses online.
+When everything from independent bookstores to restaurants quickly closed down in the pandemic, many local outlets just as quickly moved their businesses online.
 Supporting small businesses of all kinds is a vital way to help keep a vibrant economy alive and to help your neighbors.

 16. Staying connected with video chats

 The lockdown inspired many people to discover just how simple it is to organize a video chat to stay in touch with a large group of far-flung family members or even just one or two friends.
 Why stop now?
-Sheltering in place has taught many of us to use easy videoconferencing apps.
+Sheltering in place taught many of us to use easy videoconferencing apps.

 17. Purging the freezer

 Did you empty out your pantry during the pandemic?
 Many home cooks used the lockdown time to turn to tasty but forgotten options hiding in their freezer or cupboard.
 It’s a good reminder that we’ve often stored plenty of good eating in our homes — and sometimes we need to eat it up.